Welcome to Oakley Place Homeowners Association

 Full Governing Documents (bylaws) with additional adopted rental, parking and other resolutions

-Rental Applications Submission of a rental application and Association approval are required BEFORE a property may be rented.
+Rental rules and application forms - submission of a rental application and Association approval are required BEFORE a property may be rented.

-Street Tree Replacement Application (updated March 2022) This document provides a lot of information about replacing your street tree.
-Street trees may NOT be removed without approval from a State Licensed Arborist and HOA review.
+Street Tree Replacement Application (updated Sep 2024) This document contains a lot of information about replacing your street tree.
+Street trees may NOT be removed without prior HOA approval.
 The application is at the end of the document.
-Click here to locate a local licensed arborist.

 Dial before you dig!
 Did you know it is the law to have buried utilities in your yard located and marked before you dig?
 This is a free service from Sunshine 811 and can be requested by calling 811 or online at http://www.sunshine811.com/homeowner